<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 • Links that aren’t relevant to your site

-Now that you know what you should not include and can avoid doing so moving forward, the next step is to remove the bad backlinks.
-But, how do you find them on your site so you can get rid of them?
-Knowing what to look for is the first step in the right direction.
+Now that you know what to avoid, the next step is removing bad backlinks.
+But how do you find them on your site?
+Identifying what to look for is the first step in the right direction.

-How to Get Rid of Harmful Backlinks on Your Website
+How to Get Rid of Bad Backlinks on Your Website

 Having bad backlinks isn’t something most website owners do intentionally.
 They may be links that were created years ago.
 To get rid of them, you need to:

-1. Identify those that are doing you the most harm.
+1. Identify the links doing you the most harm.

 2. Search their websites for contact information.